suchitbhayani/Psychtweets/README.md

 - Developed a recurrent neural network (RNN) using PyTorch to predict MBTI personality types from tweets
 - Utilized BERT embeddings for feature extraction and implemented PyTorch dataset classes for preprocessing and handling
-- Made a website, which allows users to predict personality types from any Twitter/X user using web scraping
+- Created a website enabling users to predict a personality type for any Twitter/X account using web scraping